The optimality of syntactic dependency distances: Results

 Notwithstanding the above considerations, our ranking outperforms previous ordering attempts.
-We have put forward a hierarchical ranking rather than a sequential ordering.
+We have put forward a hierarchical ranking rather than a sequential ordering \cite{Liu2008a}.
 A normalized measure of dependency distance as $\Omega$ has never been used \cite{Liu2008a,Gildea2010a}.
 To our knowledge, the first attempt to rank languages by dependency distance is found in the pioneering research of H. Liu, who sorted 20 languages by mean dependency distance using non-parallel corpora and implicitly assuming that the order of languages was total in a mathematical sense \cite[Figures 7-8]{Liu2008a}.
 We have found that English is more optimized than German in agreement with previous research using non-parallel corpora and $D$ instead of $\Omega$ \cite{Gildea2010a} (as well as in the pioneering research of \cite{Liu2008a}).
-The consensus in Fig. \ref{Hasse_diagrams_figure} goes much further indicating which languages are more likely \begin{itemize} \item To be less optimized than German: Turkish, that is the only language in the intersection between the set of languages that are less optimized than German in Fig. \ref{Hasse_diagrams_figure} (a), namely Turkish, with those that are less optimized than German in Fig. \ref{Hasse_diagrams_figure} (b), i.e. Chinese, Turkish and Korean. \item To have an intermediate level of optimization between English and German: Czech and Finnish (the intersection between Czech, Finnish, Hindi from Fig. \ref{Hasse_diagrams_figure} (a) and Czech, Finnish and Japanese from Fig. \ref{Hasse_diagrams_figure} (b)). \item To be more optimized than English: Portuguese, Italian, French and Spanish, by similar arguments. \end{itemize} Furthermore, the diagram unveils a myriad of dominance relationships that have never been explored before, e.g., Russian is likely to be more optimized than Chinese or Korean based on $\Omega$.
+The consensus in Fig. \ref{Hasse_diagrams_figure} goes much further indicating which languages are more likely \begin{itemize} \item To be less optimized than German: Turkish, that is the only language in the intersection between the set of languages that are less optimized than German in Fig. \ref{Hasse_diagrams_figure} (a), namely Turkish, with those that are less optimized than German in Fig. \ref{Hasse_diagrams_figure} (b), i.e. Chinese, Turkish and Korean. \item To have an intermediate level of optimization between English and German: Czech and Finnish (the intersection between Czech, Finnish, Hindi from Fig. \ref{Hasse_diagrams_figure} (a) and Czech, Finnish and Japanese from Fig. \ref{Hasse_diagrams_figure} (b)). \item To be more optimized than English: Portuguese, Italian, French and Spanish, by similar arguments. \end{itemize} Taking a reductionistic approach to the complexity of languages, we have investigated the effect of removing all function words assuming that nothing else needs to be done for a fair comparison of languages once they are removed.
+We have shown that the ranking of languages is robust with respect to the proportion of function words in the language (Fig. \ref{correlogram_figure}).

+Furthermore, the diagram unveils a myriad of dominance relationships that have never been explored before, e.g., Russian is likely to be more optimized than Chinese or Korean based on $\Omega$.
 To understand the power of the new ranking method that we have developed, notice that the parallel data that we have used comprises 20 languages and for that reason, there are {\em a priori}

 questions that can be made on whether language $x$ is more optimized than language $y$, which may potentially result in

 relationships indicating that language $x$ is more optimized than language $y$. \cite{Gildea2010a} only checks 1 out of 190 (German versus English; two Germanic languages) with a score ($D$) that is statistically problematic as we explain in our article.
 By analyzing the structure of the graph, one concludes that Figure 7 (a) shows that language $x$ is more optimized than language $y$ for 149 pairs of languages while Figure 7 (b) does it for 155 pairs of languages.
 This is a quantum leap for research in quantitative typology.